yannvanhalewyn/analyse-re-frame-usage-with-clj-kondo/README.md

-### Analysing re-frame subscriptions and event keywords using Clj-Kondo
+# Analysing re-frame subscriptions using Clj-Kondo

 This is a simple project to demonstrate and give the boilerplate for how to analyse re-frame keywords in your codebase.
 This implementation prints out 4 types of warnings:

 - A subscription is used but never registered
 - A subscription is registered but never used